- For Members

 How does one get nominated?

-In mid-April, an eblast/mailing to all current members will solicit nominations for Council members (and officers if applicable).
+In April, an eblast/mailing to all current members will solicit nominations for Council members (and officers if applicable).
 Nomination forms are available online and by mail.
-Members may nominate themselves and/or others for Council (and one other person for each office).
+Members may nominate themselves and/or others for Council (and one person for each office).

 What does the Election Committee do?